huggingface/distil-whisper/README.md

 | [distil-large-v2](https://huggingface.co/distil-whisper/distil-large-v2)   | 756        | 5.8          | 10.1           | **11.6**      |
 | [distil-medium.en](https://huggingface.co/distil-whisper/distil-medium.en) | **394**    | **6.8**      | 11.1           | 12.4          |

 **Note:** Distil-Whisper is currently only available for English speech recognition.
 We are working with the community to distill Whisper on other languages.
 If you are interested in distilling Whisper in your language, check out the provided [training code](training).
-We will soon update the repository with multilingual checkpoints are ready!
+We will soon update the repository with multilingual checkpoints when ready!

 ## 1. Usage